michellepace/md-pretty/other-prompts/tailwind-refactor-goal.md

 A stand-alone html file using Tailwind CSS via `<script src="https://cdn.tailwindcss.com/3.4.3"></script>`.
 This file is a high quality prototype of a Home page.
 For now, it must remain self contained, later it will be incorporated into a React web app where centralised theming is a priority.

 ## Our Goal
 Our goal is to refactor this html file to align with Tailwind CSS v3 best practices, focusing on centralised theming and reducing custom CSS.
-We’re doing this step-by-step to transform the file toward a utility-first workflow that fully leverages Tailwind’s strengths, while preparing for a proper setup (e.g., with a `tailwind.config.js` file) to manage themes centrally.
+We're doing this step-by-step to transform the file toward a utility-first workflow that fully leverages Tailwind's strengths, while preparing for a proper setup (e.g., with a `tailwind.config.js` file) to manage themes centrally.

-### Why We’re Doing This?
+### Why Are We Refactoring?
-By aligning with Tailwind’s best practices, we aim to:
+By aligning with Tailwind's best practices, we aim to:
 - Streamline Development now: Minimise context-switching between HTML and CSS
 - Improve Scalability now: Make the code more maintainable and simple
 - Prepare for later incorporation into React app: